Nani Aral

-Location and Description
+Location and description

 Aral Nani is known for its landscape, geography, ecosystems, wildlife and culture as well as being known as a religious place.
-Many people here worship Bhagat Bapa and offer rituals offerings.
-In Aral Nani the Hurdhan of Chhabhaiya family is located amid of the village.
-Among the families which lives here includes Khetani Parivar, Chhabhaiya Parivar and Harijans.

 About 4 km away is a temple on the hill known as Dhinodhar Hills.
 Dinodhar is a pilgrimage spot and now many tourist comes here to enjoy taste of fresh air.
 It's actually an inactive volcano with 386 meters elevation.
 From Dinodhar hill there are views of Great Rann of Kutch and Chari-Dhand Wetland Conservation Reserve.
 Dating 325 BCE, Alexander the Great was aware of this part of Gujarat.

 The village of Aral Nani also includes a 3-star hotel "Infinity Rann Of Kutch" located in Khatau Wadi region of this village.
 Aral Nani is located in a small band of land, just inland from the coast, where four distinct ecosystems (desert, coastal, grassland and upland) exists within a span of 100 km.
 Huge wetlands are created in a good monsoon year providing habitats for resident and migratory birds, including the Flamingo City, which is the largest and the only known breeding ground of greater and lesser flamingos in India.
 The area together with the Banni grasslands and other smaller wetlands like Chari-Dhand Wetland Conservation Reserve is one of the best areas to see rare bird species like the grey hypocolius, Eurasian eagle-owl, common crane, Dalmatian pelican, houbara bustard, curlew sandpiper, sociable plover, cream-coloured courser and Indian skimmer.

 Religions

-80% of people living in Nani Aral are Hindu but there are people of other caste which includes Patidar, Jadeja Rajput, Islam and Sikhism.
+80% of people living in Nani Aral are Hindu.

 Education

-Nani Aral is a village but it include a Gujarat Government primary school up till 7th standard.
+Nani Aral has a primary school up till 7th standard.
 For higher education students need to go to Nakhatrana or Bhuj.